sophiepavia/fitnessapp/README.md

 ## Execute
-Download zip from github and set simulator to iphone 11
+Download zip from github
+Open the executable titled "fitnessApp.xcworkspace" Set simulator to iPhone 11
+Press the "run" button

 ## Description